yprakash/sc-security-labs/ethernaut/04_Telephone/README.md

-# Challenge 04 - Telephone
+# Ethernaut Level 04 - Telephone
 ### Overview
 This level highlights the danger of using `tx.origin` for authorization.
 Contracts that rely on it can be tricked when calls are made through another contract.